 2. Enable MMS for Messages

 You can still send images to non-Apple users through MMS messaging.
 MMS uses the same technology as SMS to send and receive multimedia content.
-But you must have a text messaging plan.
+But you must have an active cellular service plan.

 If you don’t see this option, your carrier might not support it.
-If you have seen this feature before, here are some tips to fix the MMS Messaging option missing on your iPhone:
+If you’ve seen the option before but it’s not there now, here’s what to do if the MMS Messaging option is missing on your iPhone:

 3. Check network connection

 iMessage requires a stable Wi-Fi or cellular connection to send media files like images and videos.
-The app might struggle to send the files if your network is poor or unstable.
+The app might struggle to send any files if your network connection is poor or unstable.

-So, ensure you have an active cellular data plan.
-Then try disabling your cellular data, restart your iPhone and then enable cellular data.
-You may also use WiFi or toggle Airplane mode on/off to have a more stable network connection.
+So, try disabling your cellular data, restart your iPhone, and then enable cellular data again.
+You can also use Wi-Fi or toggle Airplane mode on/off to have a more stable network connection.

 4. Check if the recipient has iMessage